-We expect our research and development expenses to continue to be significant in connection with our product development activities, including our planned Phase 2 clinical trials for our FDC product candidate and our planned Phase 3 programs.
+We expect our research and development expenses to continue to be significant in connection with our product development activities, including our Phase 2 clinical trial for our FDC product candidate which commenced in July 2016, and our planned Phase 3 programs.
 In addition, if we obtain regulatory approval for our product candidates, we expect to incur increased sales and marketing expenses.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses have had and will continue to have a material adverse effect on our stockholders' deficit, financial position, cash flows and working capital.